-Katie attributes her success to her own hard work, the fact that her key staff stayed with her (they run the store and serve as sounding boards) and considerable help in many areas from SCORE.
+Katie attributes her success to her hard work, the fact that her key staff stayed with her (they run the store and serve as sounding boards), and considerable help in many areas from SCORE.

-Katie’s adventure is the result of a team effort from Katie, Deb Kneale, Chuck Halaska, Larry Storms, Tom Moore and myself, Jack Scott.
-At different times we imparted knowledge, adapted tools, held hands and became cheerleaders.
-You may remember that Spring-Summer of 2011 was not a great time to get. a business loan, especially for a single parent who had never run a business.
-Katie is the type of client we like to help; smart, persistent, willing to learn new things that are way out of her comfort zone, willing to take risks and one a person her employees appreciate.
+Katie’s adventure is the result of a team effort from Katie, Deb Kneale, Chuck Halaska, Larry Storms, Tom Moore, and myself, Jack Scott.
+At different times we imparted knowledge, adapted tools, held hands, and became cheerleaders.
+You may remember that the Spring-Summer of 2011 was not a great time to get. a business loan, especially for a single parent who had never run a business.
+Katie is the type of client we like to help; smart, persistent, willing to learn new things that are way out of her comfort zone, willing to take risks, and a person her employees appreciate.
 Show of Hands is a model of what SCORE’s success should be.
 Katie and Show of Hands won one of the $1,000 Sam’s Club grants last month.

 In February 2011 Katie contacted Chuck Halaska at SCORE to get some advice about purchasing Show of Hands Gallery in Cherry Creek.
 Asked how she heard of SCORE, she responded, “I heard about SCORE from Deb Kneale (seller).
 She knew of SCORE thru the mentoring she does with the CRAFT organization.
 Deb was your biggest cheerleader as I had never heard of SCORE.
 My mom had also heard of SCORE and when I told her about the chance to buy the store she recommended I contact you as well.”